 Aberdeen Christmas Village

-With the backdrop of the beautiful Marischal Collage, the Aberdeen Christmas Village is back for its third consecutive year and is bringing the Christmas spirit to the Broad Street area.
+With the backdrop of the beautiful Marischal Collage, the Aberdeen Christmas Village is back and is bringing the Christmas spirit to the Broad Street and Upperkirkgate area.

-The village includes fairground rides and attractions for the whole family, such as a Helter Skelter and Bungee Trampolines.
+The village includes festive fairground rides for the whole family, such as a Helter Skelter and Bungee Trampolines.
 There are food and drink stands serving Christmassy snacks and beverages and of course, also a traditional Christmas market during the weekends.
+There is also an open air ice rink at Marischal College.

-The Christmas at the Quad Market features a unique selection of local makers and designers bringing their crafts and products to the table.
+The Christmas Market is called Curated in the Quad and takes place every weekend, Fri-Sun.
+It will feature a unique selection of local makers and designers bringing their crafts and products to the table.
 Every weekend, you will find different stalls, so no trip will ever be alike.
 You can check here to see updates on every week’s line-up.

 Inverness Winter Events